hicommonwealth/edgeware-documentation/docs/quickstart/ledger.md

 1. To stake with ledger you must use [edgeware.app](https://edgeware.app) at the time of writing.
 2. Use [polkadot web browser extension](https://polkadot.js.org/extension/)
-3. Ledger is plugged in, unlocked, with edgeware app open.
+3. Ledger is plugged in, unlocked, with the edgeware app open.
 4. Click Network > Staking > Account actions > +Stash.
 5. Set the ledger account as the stash account.
 Use another account as controller account this is for transactions.
 Choose how much you want to stake/bond.
 Choose payment destination accordingly.
 Click Bond > Sign and Submit > Sign on Ledger.
 Verify the information on Ledger device double click approve or reject.